-On the homepage, go to “Set up payments” and click on “View payment settings.”
+On the homepage, go to “Set up Shopify payments.”

-There are a few ways you can accept payment on your website: Shopify Payments, Paypal Express Payments, Amazon Pay, or another third-party provider.
+There are a few ways you can accept payment on your website: Shopify Payments, Paypal Express Payments, Amazon Pay, or another third-party provider that you can choose from in Shopify.
 You can offer multiple payment options for your customers’ convenience.

-Once you’ve picked your payment methods, click on “Complete account setup.
+Once you’ve picked your payment methods, click on “Activate Shopify Payments.”

 This is where you will enter your business details such as EIN, business type, address, SSN, customer billing statement, and banking information.